magento/knowledge-base/src/Troubleshooting/known-issues-patches-attached/500-error-after-double-clicking-remove-link-in-shopping-cart.md

 ---
 title: "500 error" after double-clicking Remove link in shopping cart
-labels: Magento Commerce Cloud,patch,troubleshooting,known issues,2.2.0,500 error,shopping cart
+labels: 2.2.0,500 error,Magento Commerce Cloud,known issues,patch,shopping cart,troubleshooting
 ---

 This article provides a patch for the known Magento Commerce Cloud 2.2.0 issue related to customers getting error when trying to remove twice a shopping cart item (by double-clicking the _Remove_ link or by clicking it in different tabs).